convexset/async-task-manager/README.md

  - The promises that are returned by `asyncTaskManager.addTask` can be handed off to other parts of an application, and promises from various parts of an application can be used as inputs.
  - A single object argument will be passed into the `task` function when it is "dispatched", and its keys will match those of `inputs` argument key, with promises being replaced by the values they resolve to, and non-promise values being passed in as is.
-- The `resources` key provides information on the
+- The `resources` key provides information on the "resources" required by the task
 - The `id` key is an optional id that may come in useful in the event that an the task or something it depends on throws an exception or "rejects".

 When a "reject" is "caught" as an argument `e`, `e.errors` will be an array of objects of the following form: